kammous/k8s-training-doc/content/Pods/06-self-healing-readiness/_index.md

 So here comes the question , "How can I make sure my application is started, not just the Pod ?"

-Here we can Pod spec `Readiness probe`
+Here we can use Pod spec, `Readiness probe`.

-Official defention of readinessProbe is , "Periodic probe of container service readiness"
+Official defention of readinessProbe is , "Periodic probe of container service readiness".

 Lets rewrite the Pod specification of Coffee App and add a readiness Probe.
 ```shell